lemma-osu/sknnr/docs/pages/usage.md

 ### Regression and Classification

 The estimators in `sknnr` are all initialized with an optional parameter `n_neighbors` that determines how many plots a target plot's attributes will be predicted from.
-When `n_neighbors>1`, a plot's attributes are calculated as weighted averages of each of its _k_ nearest neighbors.
+When `n_neighbors` > 1, a plot's attributes are calculated as optionally-weighted averages of each of its _k_ nearest neighbors.
 Predicted values can fall anywhere between the observed plot values, making this "regression mode" suitable for continuous attributes (e.g. basal area).
-To maintain categorical attributes (e.g. dominant species type), the estimators can be run in "classification mode" with `n_neighbors=1`, where each attribute is imputed directly from another plot.
+To maintain categorical attributes (e.g. dominant species type), the estimators can be run in "classification mode" with `n_neighbors` = 1, where each attribute is imputed directly from its nearest neighbor.
 To predict a combination of continuous and categorical attributes, it's possible to use two estimators and concatenate their predictions manually.

 ### Independent Scores and Predictions